emabee/flexi_logger/README.md

 ### **`syslog`**

-This is still an experimental feature, likely working, but not well tested.
+Adds `SyslogWriter`, a `LogWriter` implementation that sends log entries to the syslog.

-Feedback of all kinds is highly appreciated.
+Not all variations of it are well tested.
+Feedback of all kinds is appreciated.

 ### **`textfilter`** (*default feature*)